anoma/namada-interface/packages/anoma-wallet/src/slices/shieldedTransfer/README.md

 # Shielded Transactions

+Performing shielded transactions is a rather involved process.
+Below is a description about it.

 ## What is going on here
 The flow to create shielded transactions is roughly this:
 1. fetch the first shielded transction